Major conspiracy theories of the last century and the stories behind them

 Recently debunked, there was a deep conspiracy that a submarine was shipping escaped Nazis to South America.
 Things weren’t helped when a vague FBI document about the matter was released in the 1950s.
 But in 2018, the submarine was discovered to have been sunk off the coast of Denmark.

 Varig Cargo Flight 967

 Varig Flight 967 took off from Tokyo in 1973 and was never seen again.
-The conspiracy around potential foul play arose because the plane was transporting 153 valuable paintings.
+The conspiracy around potential foul play arose because the plane was transporting over 50 valuable paintings.
 But neither the plane, nor proof of a wreck, has been found.

 Was Ronaldo drugged?